World Languages

 Dual Credit: No

 What's the best way to learn a new language?
 Language acquisition is a developmental process.
 First, the student should be surrounded by the sounds and the words of that language as much as possible.
 Second, the student needs to understand everything they are hearing and reading.
-It's kind of how we all learned to speak our first language and this is how I teach German at CEC.
+It's kind of how we all learned to speak our first language and this is how you will learn German at CEC.
 In class you will hear German all day long.
 You will read German every day.
 And I will make sure that you understand all of it.
 In addition, we will sing, cook, and play games.

 Additional Course Information: German 1 and 2 are taught in the fall and spring respectively.

-Session / Days / Times | Course Length | Credit Information |
+| Session / Days / Times | Course Length | Credit Information |

-Session II Mon thru Fri - 1:20-2:50 pm |
+| Session II Mon thru Fri - 1:20-2:50 pm |

 Full year | 1.0 credit per semester |